-S&C is more than simply lifting weights, as it aims to develop global strength and improve performance.
+S & C is more than simply lifting weights, as it aims to develop global strength and improve performance.
 We use a range of training methods such as Olympic weightlifting, plyometrics, speed, agility and trunk strength training to achieve these goals.
-Our S&C team delivers session tailored to the needs analysis of the sport and the athlete.
+Our S & C team delivers sessions tailored to the needs analysis of the sport and the athlete.